-Such information are not collected in order to relate it to identified data subjects, however it might allow user identification after being processed and matched with data held by third parties.
+Such information is not collected in order to relate it to identified data subjects, however it might allow user identification after being processed and matched with data held by third parties.

 This data category includes IP addresses and/or the domain names of the computers used by any user connecting with this web site, the URI (Uniform Resource Identifier) addresses of the requested resources, the time of such requests, the method used for submitting a given request to the server, returned file size, a numerical code relating to server response status (successfully performed, error, etc.), and other parameters related to the user’s operating system and computer environment.

 These data are only used to extract anonymous statistical information on website use as well as to check its functioning; they are erased immediately after being processed.
-The data might be used to establish liability in case computer crimes are committed against the website; except for this circumstance, any data on web contacts is currently retained for no longer than seven days.
+The data might be used to establish liability in case computer crimes are committed against this website; except for this circumstance, any data on web contacts is currently retained for no longer than strictly necessary.